DMIT-2015/dmit2015-1222-a01-workbook-repository-Michael-Armenta/README.md

-# DMIT2015 Fall 2022 assignments
+# DMIT2015 Winter 2023 assignments

+## Michael Armenta

-## your name here
+## Michael-Armenta

-## your Github Account id

-This is a private repository for your assignments.
+This is a public repository for your exercises.
-You will use this only for evaluation work.
-Assignment work not submitted within this repository will not be evaluated.